makersmansion/makersmansion/src/weekly/2022/week-42/index.md

 It used to be Klarna vs Affirm vs Apple Pay, now it's Klarna vs Pinterest.
 Smart move!

 📱 **An anonymous app called [Gas](https://apps.apple.com/us/app/gas/id1641791746) is taking high schools by storm**.
-The app prompts teens to say nice things about each other, and last week, it became the no. 1 free social app in the App Store.
+The app prompts teens to say nice things about each other.
+The app has racked up 500k+ downloads since August, despite only launching in 12 states so far.

 Here’s how Gas works: